-If you already have an operating system on your system (Windows 9x, Windows NT/2000/XP, OS/2, MacOS, Solaris, FreeBSD, ...) and want to stick Linux on the same disk, you will need to repartition the disk.
+If you already have an operating system on your system and want to stick Linux on the same disk, you will need to repartition the disk.
 Debian requires its own hard disk partitions.
 It cannot be installed on Windows or MacOS partitions.
 It may be able to share some partitions with other Linux systems, but that's not covered here.
 At the very least you will need a dedicated partition for the Debian root.

-You can find information about your current partition setup by using a partitioning tool for your current operating system, such as fdisk or PartitionMagic.
+You can find information about your current partition setup by using a partitioning tool for your current operating system.
 Partitioning tools always provide a way to show existing partitions without making changes.